CarMiranda/mlapi/model_card.md

 ## Ethical Considerations

+We can see there is no slice where the model actually favours one of the analyzed traits over another.
+It would seem the model has just overfitted, more than integrated a trait-based bias.
-This model should not be used in any serious scenario.
+In any case, this model should not be used for any serious analysis, as it would most certainly provided wrong results and allow incorrect conclusions.

 ## Caveats and Recommendations
-One can see the model seems to overfit, thus it would be necessary to enhance the training procedure in order for the model to generalize better.
+One can see this model overfitted, thus it would be necessary to enhance the training procedure in order for the model to generalize better (e.g. hyperparameter tuning).